Thyroid Disease Testing - CAM 135

 The measurement of reverse T3 may not be reliable.
 A study by Burmeister, focused on a total of 246 patients contributing 262 reverse T3 measurements, showed an inverse linear relationship between the log of TSH and reverse T3.
 However, Burmeister notes that hypothyroidism may cause reverse T3 to appear normal and euthyroidism may cause reverse T3 to appear low.
 Furthermore, it is possible that symptoms attributed to unusual reverse T3 levels are actually caused by hypothyroidism, despite normal TSH levels.
 Overall, Burmeister concludes that reverse T3 cannot differentiate between hypothyroidism and euthyroidism (Burmeister, 1995; Gomes-Lima & Burman, 2018).

-Clinical Utility & Validity
+Clinical Utility and Validity

 Li et al. (2017) conducted a preliminary study to investigate how certain dietary supplements could affect clinical assays.
 They examined 6 healthy adult participants and 11 hormone and nonhormone analytes measured by 37 immunoassays and found that ingesting 10 mg/d of biotin for 1 week was associated with a potentially clinically important interference with some biotinylated assays.
 These immunoassays use a biotin-strepavidin binding system, so excess biotin may influence the results of assays using this system.
 The time at which the biotin was ingested was also a factor in the magnitude of the distortion (Li et al., 2017).
 Repeating a thyroid test at least two days after biotin discontinuation may be considered (Ross, 2022c).